matsano/Logic-Circuits/README.md

     - [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/matsano)

-We would like to thank the professor Mr. André Ricardo Fioravanti for the knowledge taught in Logic Circuits Course and Laboratory of Logic Circuits Course at [UNICAMP](https://www.unicamp.br/unicamp/).
+I would like to thank the professor Mr. André Ricardo Fioravanti for the knowledge taught in Logic Circuits Course and Laboratory of Logic Circuits Course at [UNICAMP](https://www.unicamp.br/unicamp/).